How To Keep Dogs Out of Your Yard (Low Cost Tips)

 Gregg

-Trick the Dog Owners into Keeping their Dogs Out
+Trick the Dog Owners Into Keeping Their Dogs Out

 I’ve got a tried and true remedy for dogs using your lawn as their personal privy.
 Fill gallon jugs with water.
 Place them around the perimeter of your yard, every 3′ or so.
 Your neighbors will ask you what the jugs are for and you can tell them that you’re sick and tired of dogs messing up your yard and you heard that this would do the trick.
 It worked for me.